 Another good thing to do in a dental emergency is to rinse your mouth out with saltwater.
 Saltwater helps to reduce any swelling that occurs due to injury or other oral health problems.
 If you feel that you are suffering from a life-threatening dental injury, please do not hesitate to call 911 immediately.

 We’re Here to Help You With Your Dental Emergency

 At East El Paso Dentist, we know that dental emergencies happen.
 When they do, you want the best emergency dental care possible quickly.
 That’s why we’re available for same-day and next-day appointments.
 We’ll even stay open late to provide you with the emergency dental care you need.
-Whether you’re suffering from a toothachey, a broken or cracked tooth, a knocked-out tooth or a broken dental crown, we’re here to help and answer any of your questions.
+Whether you’re suffering from a toothache, a broken or cracked tooth, a knocked-out tooth, or a broken dental crown, we’re here to help and answer any of your questions.